blueskythlikesclouds/SkythTools/README.md

 	- A program that extracts or creates a little endian DAT file. (mainly for Bayonetta)
 - WemRipper
 	- A program that extracts little endian WEM files from any file.

-# Credits
+## Credits

 A good amount of tools in this repository heavily make use of DarioSamo's [LibGens](https://github.com/DarioSamo/libgens-sonicglvl).
-Although the tools were made in separate projects (independant from the LibGens solution), the specific modifications done to the library can be found in [my fork of it](https://github.com/blueskythlikesclouds/libgens-sonicglvl).
+Although the tools were made in separate projects (independent from the LibGens solution), the specific modifications done to the library can be found in [my fork of it](https://github.com/blueskythlikesclouds/libgens-sonicglvl).

 Everything is made by me unless otherwise specified in the list above.